PODTYAZHKI/PODTYAZHKI/README.md

 - 👋 Hi, I’m @PODTYAZHKI (Sergey Muzychuk)
 - 👀 I’m interested in frontend developing
 - 🌱 I’m currently learning Vue.js and React.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: smmuzychuk@miem.hse.ru

 <!---
 PODTYAZHKI/PODTYAZHKI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.